On Extended Thermodynamics: From Classical to the Relativistic Regime: Introduction

-This review is organized as follows.
-In the sections $(2-4)$, we remind the reader a few relevant properties of Newtonian continuous media with emphasis the derivation of balance laws for mass, linear momentum and total energy.
-Based on these laws, we discuss the formulation of the second law of thermodynamics via the Clausius-Duhem inequality and briefly discuss the connection of this inequality to the program of Rational thermodynamics (RT).
-In the next section, we introduce the field of classical irreversible thermodynamics (CIT) and discuss the local-equilibrium hypothesis and the implementation of the second law within (CIT).
-In section $(6)$ we analyze the principles of the extended irreversible thermodynamics (EIT) and discuss in some detail the similarities and differences between (CIT) and (EIT).
-Section $(7)$ discusses the description of continuous media within the relativistic regime and introduces the notion of primary and auxiliary variables describing arbitrary (non equilibrium) states of the medium.
-In section $(8)$, we discuss properties of states describing global (or local) thermodynamical equilibrium and derive the covariant form of the Gibbs relation.
-In section $(9)$, we describe states near equilibrium and introduce the relativistic version of (EIT).
-First order theories are discussed in section $(10)$ while section $(11)$ we derive the phenomenological equations for second order theories.
-We finish this paper with a conclusion section discussing applications and open problems.
-The paper contains two Appendixes.
-In the Appendix I, some aspects of relativistic reversible thermodynamics are developed, while in Appendix II, intermediate calculations regarding the transformations properties of thermodynamical variables under change of the rest frame are discussed.
+This review is organized as follows: In sections (\ref{Continuous thermodynamics}-\ref{The second law}), we remind the reader of a few properties of classical (Newtonian) continuous media with emphasis on the structure of the balance laws for mass, linear momentum and total energy.
+Since these laws in general, fail to yield a closed system of equations, we provide a brief introduction to the theory of constitutive relations and point out the importance of the second law of thermodynamics in the description of continuous media.
+In particularly, within the the program of Rational Thermodynamics (RT), we discuss the implementation of the second law via the Clausius-Duhem inequality and thus set the scene for the introduction of the entropy principle and its role as a selection rule for specifying appropriate constitutive relations.\\ In section \ref{S_CIT}, we introduce (CIT) i.e. the irreversible thermodynamics of classical continuous media and discuss the local-equilibrium hypothesis and the implementation of the second law within this theory.
+In section \ref{EIT}, we introduce theories of extended irreversible thermodynamics and define in particularly two classes of such theories: the first one is the Extended Irreversible Thermodynamics refereed as (EIT) and the second one as Rational Extended Irreversible thermodynamics indicated as (REIT).
+Section \ref{S_CRM} discusses continuous media within the relativistic regime and introduces primary and auxiliary variables describing arbitrary (non equilibrium) states of such media.
+From section \ref{GES} onward, we restrict attention mostly to the description of relativistic fluids.
+As a precursor to the development of transient thermodynamics, we identify a class of fluid states in global (or local) thermodynamical equilibrium and derive the covariant form of the Gibbs relation for this class of states.
+In section \ref{NES}, we introduce the Israel-Stewart transient thermodynamics.
+First order theories and the phenomenological equations for the theory of Eckart and Landau-Lifshitz are derived as ''limits'' of the transient thermodynamics, and these theories are discussed in section \ref{Eckart}.
+In section \ref{IST}, the phenomenological equations for the second order theories describing fluid states near equilibrium are derived.
+In section $12$, we discuss the Liu-M\"uller-Ruggeri theory describing relativistic fluids and we compare the predictions of this theory to transient thermodynamics.
+In section $13$, we discuss the thermodynamics of the class of relativistic fluid theories of divergence type introduced by Pennisi and Geroch-Lindblom.
+In the conclusion section, we discuss the current state of irreversible thermodynamics of relativistic fluids and open problems related to the thermodynamics of such media.\\ The paper contains four Appendixes.
+In the Appendix A, and within transient thermodynamics, we discuss in a coordinate free manner the identification of fluid states near equilibrium.
+Appendix B, deals with some mathematical aspects regarding the implementation of the entropy principle and provides an introduction to Liu's procedure and to an alternative procedure introduced by Boillat, Ruggeri and coworkers for implementing the entropy principle.
+In Appendix C, we remind the reader of the first, second law and the identification of equilibrium states for relativistic continuous media.
+In Appendix D, intermediate calculations regarding the transformations properties of thermodynamical variables under change of the rest frame within the context of transient thermodynamics, are outlined.